awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 1. Press Enter\.

 The command does the following:
-+ Downloads and installs the SSM Agent onto the server or VM\.
++ Downloads and installs SSM Agent onto the server or VM\.
 + Registers the server or VM with the SSM service\.
 + Returns a response to the request similar to the following: